surajitdas09/pymoldis_templete/installation.md

 ### Installing with pip
 ```
-pip3 install pople --user
+pip3 install pymoldis
 ```

 ### Installing from source

-The source code is available for download at [https://github.com/moldis-group/pople_package](https://github.com/moldis-group/pople_package).
+The source code is available for download at [https://github.com/moldis-group/pymoldis](https://github.com/moldis-group/pymoldis).

 ### Dependencies
 ```
-orca 4.2.0 and above
-python 3.7 and above
+python 3.10 and above
 numpy
 ```

-`pandas` is needed for running the [benchmark suites](https://moldis-group.github.io/pople/benchmarks.html)